patstockwell/idea_factory/README.md

 ### photo measuring
 - Take a digital photo of a ruler lying next to any object and the app can measure the object
 - The app will find the ruler in the picture, save the pixel distance of one centimetre, and then measure any points mapped out on the photo

+### coffee compare
+- a site that allows people to upload photos of coffees along with the name, the place they bought it, and the price.
+- a latte ordered in a Collingwood cafe can be wildly different from one bought in Rome, which is different again from Las Vagas.